 Upcoming Board Meeting

-A Board meeting will be held on December 10th at 7:30PM at the qth of Fred Platts, N5GJ.
+A Board meeting will be held on Sunday, March 8, 2015 at 3:00PM at the QTH of Fred Platts, N5GJ.

 Where do you rank?

 See where you rank among other club members by joining Club Log!
 We will enjoy some friendly competition throughout the year so don't miss out!
 Once you are set up in Club Log, click HERE to keep up with the MDXA Club Log page.